catherinevee/iam/README.md

 ## License

 This module is licensed under the MIT License.
-See LICENSE file for details.
+See the LICENSE file for details.

 ## Support